mlpack/ensmallen/README.md

 with or without root access.

-The cmake based installation will check the requirements and also build the tests.
+The cmake based installation will check the requirements and optionally build the tests.
 If cmake 3.3 (or a later version) is not already available on your system, it can be obtained from [cmake.org](https://cmake.org).
 If you are using an older system such as RHEL 7 or CentOS 7, an updated version of cmake